-Before performing any action in the engine compartment, the ignition must be switched off (please see the information on "Starting, stopping the engine" in Section 2).
+Before performing any action in the engine compartment, the ignition must be switched off by pressing the engine stop button (please see the information on "Starting, stopping the engine" in Section 2).

 Reading the oil level

 The oil level should be read with the vehicle on level ground, after the engine has been switched off for some time.
 The dipstick must be used to read the exact oil level and make sure that the maximum level has not been exceeded (risk of engine damage).
 Refer to the following pages.